-- a.
-Click + Add camera manually. - b.
+a.
+Click the + Add camera manually button.

+- b.
 Enter your camera's RTSP video stream URL and/or HTTP snapshot URL along with the camera's credentials and your desired name for the camera. - i.
-See Finding Camera URLs for tips on how to do that. - ii.
-When using snapshots as the capture source, you may still want to add the RTSP stream URL to provide a fallback source and the ability to watch the live stream on the Live stream page. - f.
+See Finding Camera Urls for tips on how to do that. - ii.
+Using snapshots as the capture source is preferable for cameras and networks that are able to reliably provide one or more snapshots per second.
+When using snapshots as the capture source, you may still want to add the RTSP stream URL to provide a fallback source and the ability to watch the live stream on the III Live stream page. - iii.
+See Capture Source Considerations for more information and tips. - f.
 Click Save and repeat this process for additional cameras.